mhartington/dotfiles/README.md

-#Obligatory Dotfile Repo
+# Obligatory Dotfile Repo

-###
-Nothing super crazy going on here, but some sensable vim and tmux configs.
+~~Nothing super crazy going on here, but some sensable vim and tmux configs.~~

+I lied, this is some crazy stuff...
+So yeah...Here be dragons?

-##Note to iterm
+## Note to iterm
-I use solarized for my color scheme, but iterm is wonky with it.
-Rule of thumb is to set your terminal emulation to `xterm-256`

-I believe OSX's terminal app should be okay, but will make note of that.

-##Powerline
-I used to use python-powerline, but have switch to using a combination of vim-airline, vim-promptline, and a custum tmux.conf for similar results.
+Iterm nightly is a must.
+Or any terminal that supports true colors.

+Once installed, click on the iterm color config in `config/colors` to add oceanicNext

+## NeoVim

+Yeahh, I've moved over to neovim completely now.
+It still has it's problems here and there, but its pretty stable for the most part.

+Anyways, neovim has support for true colors, so that flag is turned on.
+Some key plugins for neovim are:

 ### Vim-Airline
  [vim-airline](https://github.com/bling/vim-airline) is much lighterweight, intergrates with a bunch of plugins I